 From the start, the Stronach family has been firmly committed to offering the best stallion roster anywhere, and we are extremely proud of our success.
 From an initial stud fee of $5,000 we developed the late El Prado into a Champion Sire in North America.
 He is now one of the world's most important sire of sires.
-His sons like Medaglia d'Oro, Kitten's Joy and Artie Schiller have combired to sire at least 18 Grade/Group 1 winners around the world.
+His sons like Medaglia d'Oro, Kitten's Joy (Champion Sire of 2013) and Artie Schiller have combired to sire at least 18 Grade/Group 1 winners around the world.

 Adena Springs has also committed significant stallion power to Canada and Maryland.
-Standing at Adena Springs in Ontario are: Silent Name, Canada's #1 in 2013 and the Western Hemisphere's #1 son of Sunday Silence; Milwaukee Brew, a Champion Sire in Canada; Sligo Bay, Canada's #1 juvenile sire in 2013 and North America's #1 active son of Sadler's Wells; the Giant's Causeway son Giant Gizmo, Canada's #1 first crop sire in 2013; Mast Track, record-setting winner of the Hollywood Gold Cup (G1); Singing Saint, an unbeaten son of El Prado and the multiple graded stakes winner Musketier.
+Standing at Adena Springs in Ontario are: Silent Name, Canada's #1 of international Stakes winners in 2013 and the Western Hemisphere's #1 son of Sunday Silence; Milwaukee Brew, a Champion Sire in Canada; Sligo Bay, Canada's #1 juvenile sire in 2013 and North America's #1 active son of Sadler's Wells; the Giant's Causeway son Giant Gizmo, Canada's #1 first crop sire in 2013; Mast Track, record-setting winner of the Hollywood Gold Cup (G1); Singing Saint, an unbeaten son of El Prado and the multiple graded stakes winner Musketier.

 For information about our stallions or Adena Springs, please contact: